Lattice 0.6 - Automatic, Fine-Grained Parallelization

 Lattice is a high-performance visual scripting system targeting Unity ECS.
 Read more here.

-Well, a Lattice Script normally looks something like this:
+A Lattice Script looks like this:

 If you’re familiar with dataflow, it’s a variant of that style with some extra goodies.